BreadTalk: History

 BreadTalk at SM J Mall located in Mandaue City.

 On 20 February 2019, BreadTalk Group bought out its Thai joint venture partner's 50% stake, The Minor Food Group, for S$6.96 million.

-BreadTalk Group announced on 2 September 2019 that it planned to buy Food Junction, a food court operator similar to Food Republic (a BreadTalk brand), for $80 million.
+BreadTalk Group announced on 2 September 2019 that it planned to buy Food Junction, a food court operator, for $80 million.
 The Competition and Consumer Commission of Singapore allowed the acquisition on 15 October 2019 as the acquisition would not substantially reduce competition, and would also allow BreadTalk to better compete with other food operators.